wxy1245/Gomoku3/Readme.txt

+# How to use it: run human_ai_visualize.py to be a player, or you can also see the ai plays against each other

 My Version of Gomoku, codes mainly from Song JunXiao

 1. !!!!!! use the prior knowledge that the last moves must be more relevant to the result(win or lose)